 Paragraph 2 — First Example (4–6 sentences)

 Start with your most-powerful or relevant example.
-Be specific.
-Your example can be from history, science, politics, business, entertainment, pop culture, current events, personal experience, etc. Anything can be an example, but choose ONE only for each paragraph.
+Remember that you won’t have any material to work from, so it’s OK that you don’t have direct quotes, statistics, or other incredibly specific details in your examples.
+However, be as specific as you can be about how your example supports your position.
+Anything can be an example, but choose ONE only for each paragraph.
 It needs to be something you are knowledgeable about and also something that you believe strongly supports your thesis.
 You have three tasks in your body paragraphs:

-You should be spend the majority of your body paragraph accomplishing the the third step: explaining how it fully supports your thesis.
+You should be spending the majority of your body paragraph accomplishing the third step: explaining how it fully supports your thesis.
 Aim to convince the reader through very concrete details how your position on the issue is correct.

 Paragraph 3 — Second Example (4–6 sentences)